 A marketing strategy workshop should be an environment of collaboration.
 Where workshop ideas are generated or critical analysis and decision making are required from team members.

-A marketing strategy workshop is an environment of collaboration where collective ideas and critical analysis from team members can be transformed into something better than we could have achieved on our own.
-This could result in better product development, better customer understanding, better branding, or better marketing and sales execution.
+In this group environment we can harness the power of the collective wisdom and transform into something better than we could have achieved on our own.
+This could result in better alignment between marketing and sales, product development, better customer understanding, better branding, or better marketing and sales execution.

 Sounds great, doesn’t it?
 However, running a marketing strategy workshop is about leadership and this blog is about providing you with the best chance to lead and achieve these collaborative outcomes.

-1. Plan for success with plan B and C
+01. Plan for success with plan B and C

 You should firstly review why you want to hold a workshop and establish what you want this workshop to achieve.
 Should there be limitations regarding the scope?
+When should you schedule it for - morning or afternoon?
 Who should attend?
 What location is ideal?
-What catering?
+What about catering?
 What should the agenda be?
 Who will speak and when?
 There are so many elements that need to be thought of and planned for.

-2. Communicate clearly housekeeping issues
+02. Communicate clearly housekeeping issues